 The Best Liveaboard Diving Destinations

-So now that we’ve each completed over 100 dives (we’re not bragging, we’re just really excited about scuba diving), we’ve been able to conclude that some of the best scuba diving destinations are the hard-to-reach dive sites, the ones that are mostly only accessible by liveaboard.
+So now that we’ve each completed over 100 dives (we’re not bragging, we’re just really excited about scuba diving).
+We’ve been able to conclude that some of the best scuba diving destinations are the hard-to-reach dive sites, the ones that are mostly only accessible by liveaboard boats.

 We’ve been really lucky to dive Sipadan in Malaysia and the Similan and Surin islands in Thailand.
 These, along with the many other dive sites that appear in the debateable top 10 lists, have one thing in common.
 They’re usually best dived or only accessible by liveaboard.
 That’s because they’re more remote and are also less frequented by scuba divers.

-So if you’re considering liveaboard diving, make sure they tick these two boxes so you get the most out of your liveaboard diving experience.
+So if you’re considering liveaboard diving as beginners, make sure they tick these two boxes so you get the most out of your liveaboard vacation.

 Here is our bucket list of liveaboard diving destinations (and their top boat) that we’re plotting and scheming to get to in the foreseeable future: